NinjaRMM/ninjaone_mobile_screening_ios/README.md

 Here is the link to the API source/documentation. https://gadhagod.github.io/Hyrule-Compendium-API

-In the /screenshots folder you will find what the UI should look like.
-Please reference them when correcting the issues below.

 2. Things to fix/add:

 - The app isn't building correctly, find the issues and fix.